Sub-officer

-In 2019 The London Fire Brigade changed back to the rank system which resulted in Watch Commander A being reverted to Sub Officer (with Watch Commander B being reverted to Station Officer).

-The female equivalent in the days when women in the fire services performed administrative and control room roles only was Senior Leading Firewoman.
-With the advent of mixed-sex control rooms, the title was changed to Senior Fire Control Operator (SFCOp).

 Military rank

 Argentina

 In Argentina the term sub-officer (suboficial) formerly applied only to the more senior non-commissioned ranks.
 Now these ranks are known as "superior sub-officers" and lower ranks as "junior sub-officers".
-Each branch of the Argentine Armed Forces use Chief Sub-Officer (suboficial principal) and Senior Sub-Officer (suboficial mayor) as the second highest and highest non-commissioned ranks respectively.
+Each branch of the Argentine Armed Forces use chief sub-officer (suboficial principal) and senior sub-officer (suboficial mayor) as the second highest and highest non-commissioned ranks respectively.
 The Navy and Air Force also use other "superior sub-officer" ranks.